ucsddb/let-it-ride/README.md

 $ npm install -g bower
 ```

-* Grunt - You're going to use the [Grunt Task Runner](http://gruntjs.com/) to automate your development process, in order to install it make sure you've installed Node.js and npm, then install grunt globally using npm:
+* Gulp - You're going to use the [Gulp Build System](http://gulpjs.com/) to automate your development process, in order to install it make sure you've installed Node.js and npm, then install gulp globally using npm:

 ```
-$ sudo npm install -g grunt-cli
+$ sudo npm install -g gulp
 ```

 ## Quick Install